Department Resources

 Appeals: Any action that involves a sanction against another member of the community (e.g., student removal from a class/brownbag, restriction on TA opportunities) can be appealed to the committee (or to the chair).

 Protections: Complainants’ request for confidentiality and anonymity will be honored to the extent allowed by university policy and law.
 Deliberations internal to the department will always respect complainants’ requests for confidentiality/anonymity.
-In cases that involve mandatory reporting (e.g., to the Title IX office or to the Dean of Students), the committee cannot guarantee confidentiality/anonymity.
+In cases that involve mandatory reporting (e.g., to the Title IX office or to the Office of Student Assistance and Support (formerly the Dean of Students Office)), the committee cannot guarantee confidentiality/anonymity.

 Record keeping: To ensure that committee activities and actions are recorded as precedents, anonymized summaries of complaints, actions, and resolutions will be placed in the chair’s folder.
 No names will be included in these records to protect the privacy of individuals involved.